Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 ## Implementing an elastic IP in AWS

 When you are configuring network resources such as (routers, network printers or servers) you want them to have a static IP, which doesn't change.
 Currently our AWS instance pulls a new IP from Amazon's DHCP server every time it boots up.
 Fortunately, you can configure a static IP through what AWS calls an **Elastic IP**.
-These cost money when they're not in use, and will be the biggest expense item from our free $50 credits this semester (since your instance will be offline unless you are working on things for this course).
+These cost money when they're not in use, and will be the first expense item from our free $50 credits this semester that will continue to accrue cost even when your instance is turned off (since your instance will be offline unless you are working on things for this course).
 To obtain an Elastic IP in EC2, click on **Elastic IPs** under **Network & Security**:
 ![Accessing the Elastic IP settings](/img/elastic-ip.png)

 Then click **Allocate Elastic IP address** in the top right corner.
-On the bottom of the new screen, leave the rest of the defaults and click **Allocate** (screenshot below).
+Leave all settings as their defaults and click **Allocate** at the bottom of the screen (screenshot below).
 ![Allocating an elastic IP](/img/elastic-ip2.png)

 Now you've reserved your Elastic IP.
 It is yours for as long as you want (which will be the entire semester).
 However, you need to associate it with the instance you want to access it through (in this case, www).
 To do that check the box beside your Elastic IP, then click the **Actions** drop down and click **Associate Elastic IP address**.